- An impressive national and global reputation which attracts students and dance artists from all over the world.

 Choreomundus is an Erasmus Mundus programme that investigates dance and other movement systems (ritual practices, martial arts, games and physical theatre) as intangible cultural heritage.
 To apply, please visit the website.

 It is offered by a consortium of four universities (in Norway, France, Hungary and the UK) recognised for their leadership in the development of innovative curricula for the analysis of dance.
-The Choreomundus programme will help you make sense of intangible heritage within the postcolonial, culturally diverse world of the 21st century.
-The programme will help you develop an appreciation of dance that is comparative, crosscultural, applied and embodied.
+Founded by Professors Egil Bakka, Georgiana Wierre-Gore, László Felföldi, and the late Professor Andrée Grau, the Choreomundus programme will help you make sense of intangible heritage within the postcolonial, culturally diverse world of the 21st century.
+Delivered in connection with the local groundbreaking Masters in ethnochoreology/dance anthropology in each of the four universities, this unique two-year course will engender an appreciation of dance that is comparative, crosscultural, applied and embodied.